 The only downfall with the medication for me was that it gave me a dry mouth, but this was manageable.
 After a couple of months, I hit a particularly stressful time in my life, during which my bulimic tendencies crept back in.

 I was thrown, having thought before that fluoxetine had cured me.
 As my health got worse, my fluoxetine dosage was increased.

 It has not offered any magic solution to my disordered eating, but it has certainly helped make my recovery a lot easier to handle.
 I have felt that taking the medication has had few downfalls.

 Drinking alcohol along with antidepressants is not a good idea and I do think this has affected my social life, as not drinking has made me feel alienated at parties.
-This has not just been a result of taking the medication however; when I have been depressed there would be no chance of catching me on the dance floor.
+However, this has not just been a result of taking the medication.
+When I have been depressed there would be no chance of catching me on the dance floor.

 Feeling better should be prioritised before anything else.

 It is really important for me to remember that feeling better should be prioritised before anything else.
 I would recommend informing close friends and family that you are taking medication, so that they understand why you are perhaps less social than before, and can make an effort to see you in alcohol-free environments.

 A positive result of this has been being motivated to meet friends to spend quality time with, rather than simply socialising through mindless partying.